 Impact of COVID-19 Pandemic on Financial Statements - The global health crisis caused by the novel coronavirus ("COVID-19") pandemic and its resurgences has and may continue to negatively impact global economic activity, which, despite progress in vaccination efforts, remains uncertain and cannot be predicted with confidence.
-In addition, the Omicron variants of COVID-19, which appears to be the most transmissible variants to date, has spread globally.
-The full impact of the Omicron variants, or any subsequent variants, cannot be predicted at this time, and could depend on numerous factors, including vaccination rates among the population, the effectiveness of COVID-19 vaccines against the Omicron variants and subsequent variants and the response by governmental bodies and regulators.
+In addition, the Omicron variants of COVID-19, including subvariants BA.4 and BA.5, which appear to be the most transmissible variants to date, have spread globally.
+The full impact of the Omicron variants, or any subsequent variants, cannot be predicted at this time, and could depend on numerous factors, including vaccination rates among the population, the effectiveness of COVID-19 vaccines and boosters against the Omicron variants and subsequent variants and the response by governmental bodies and regulators.

 Many countries around the world have continued to impose quarantines and restrictions on travel and mass gatherings to slow the spread of the virus.
 Accordingly, the Company's ability to continue to operate its business may also be limited.
 Such events may result in a period of business, supply and drug product manufacturing disruption, and in reduced operations, any of which could materially affect the Company's business, financial condition and results of operations.
-In response to COVID-19, the Company implemented hybrid working for its office-based staff, while its research staff has been actively working in its laboratory throughout the pandemic and thus far, has not experienced a significant disruption or delay in its operations as it relates to the clinical development, preclinical research or drug production of its drug candidates.
+In response to COVID-19, the Company implemented hybrid working for its office-based staff, while its research staff has been actively working in its laboratory throughout the pandemic and thus far, has not experienced a significant disruption or delay in its operations as it relates to the clinical development, preclinical research or manufacturing of its drug candidates.
+Although the Company is adhering to health and safety protocols, an outbreak of COVID-19 at the Company's facilities could nonetheless cause shutdowns of facilities and a reduction in its workforce, which could cause a disruption or delay in such operations.
 A continuation or worsening of the levels of market disruption and volatility seen in the recent past could have an adverse effect on the Company's ability to access capital, which could in the future negatively affect the Company's liquidity.
 In addition, a recession or market correction resulting from the spread of COVID-19 could materially affect the Company's business and the value of the Company's common stock.